MurdoMaclachlan/ToR-Repost-Collection/generic/drake/drake-no-table.md

 ---

+[*The meme shows two images of rapper Drake, with text to the right of each image.*]

+---

 [*Drake looks displeased, and is using one arm to shield himself from the right side of the frame by curling it around his head, with his hand up in a "not today" manner*]